 GoodRx (GDRX)

-GoodRx keeps us up at night.
-Its negative returns on capital show it destroyed shareholder value by losing money.― StockStory Analyst Team
+GoodRx faces an uphill battle.
+Its negative returns on capital show it destroyed value by losing money on unprofitable business ventures.― StockStory Analyst Team

 1. News